BradyEdgar94/create-awesome-react-app/README.md

 ## Running Command

 Now you will have access to the `create-awesome-react-app` command.
-Before running the command make sure to create a directory for your project and then `cd` into that project..
+Before running the command make sure to create a directory for your project and then `cd` into that project.

+-
+	> Running at least node verison 9, SQL is running, can create domains for local repos (MAMP PRO)

 	mkdir myProject
 	cd myProject